leapfrogtechnology/coding-guidelines/docs/python/general.md

     - comprehensions over `map` and loop
     - minimal use of `lambda`, use `operator` module with keyfunctions in `sorted`, `groupby` etc.
     - ternary with `if else` in same line.
 Donot use `and or` clause. i.e. `value and req_value or default`.
-    - `classmethod` for multiple way of class initialization
 * Imports:
     - Always `import` specific namespace.
-    - Try to use parent namespace for actions. i.e. `import sys: sys.path` rather that `from sys import path`
+    - Try to use parent namespace for actions. i.e. `import sys: sys.path` or `import sys.path` rather that `from sys import path`
     - Never use `import *` i.e. `from MODULE import *`
     - use namespace whenever possible.
 Use `as SOMEOTHERNAMESPACE` for collision of namespace
 * If you are using `else` with loops that has `break`.
 Just comment `#nobreak` for reference as it is for that usage.
 See [this](http://python-notes.curiousefficiency.org/en/latest/python_concepts/break_else.html) for some clarity.